Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 #### 2.3.1 Loss Function: Bayesian Personalized Ranking (BPR)

-I used **BPR loss** for training, which is perfect for this problem because we only know what books users actually read (positive examples), not what they didn't like (we don't have explicit negative feedback).
+We used **BPR loss** for training, which is perfect for this problem because we only know what books users actually read (positive examples), not what they didn't like (we don't have explicit negative feedback).

 The idea is simple: we want the model to score the book the user actually read higher than random books they didn't read.
 So for each training example:
 - We have the target book (what the user actually read next)